University of Alabama at Birmingham Comprehensive Cancer Center

 UAB received its NCI designation in 1972, meaning it maintains the highest standards of excellence in patient care, education, basic science, clinical research and cancer prevention.
 Within the UAB community, including locations throughout Alabama and Georgia, the hospital is home to more than 330 physicians and researchers recognized nationally and abroad for their cancer expertise.

 The hospital’s faculty and staff are divided into such cancer specialties as tumor biology, virology/gene therapy, targeted immunotherapy, and experimental therapeutics.
-UAB medical professionals treat an estimated 5,000 new patients each year, utilizing a multidisciplinary approach towards research and patient care.
+UAB medical professionals treat an estimated 5,000 new patients each year, utilizing a multidisciplinary approach toward research and patient care.
 In terms of funding, these combined efforts earn the hospital more than $100 million annually.

 With a global reputation as a leader in research, treatment and education, this institution is the only National Cancer Institute (NCI)-designated Comprehensive Cancer Center within Alabama, Arkansas, Georgia, Louisiana and Mississippi.
 And beyond cancer, UAB is internationally hailed for its wide array of medical programs, including those for cardiovascular health, intensive care and transplants.
 This is also the home of the state’s only adult Level 1 trauma center.